How the tiny Caribbean island of Anguilla has turned the AI boom into a digital gold mine

 He said the money will finance the airport's expansion, free medical care for senior citizens and completion of a vocational technology training center at Anguilla's high school.

-The income also provides “budget support” for other projects the government is developing, such as a national development fund that can be used to help the nation recover from hurricanes.
-The island currently relies on assistance from their colonial master Britain, which imposes conditions, Webster said.
+The income also provides “budget support” for other projects the government is eyeing, such as a national development fund it could quickly tap for hurricane recovery efforts.
+The island normally relies on assistance from its administrative power, Britain, which comes with conditions, Webster said.

 Mohan said working with Identity Digital will also defend against cyber crooks trying to take advantage of the hype around artificial intelligence.